MultiQC/MultiQC/docs/core/getting_started/installation.md

 :::warning

 In the past we used `-c bioconda` in the installation command, but this is no longer the correct usage.
-Doing so will likely cause weird stuff to happen (like only being able to install very old versions).
+Doing so will likely cause weird stuff to happen (such as only being able to install very old versions).

 :::